tobiasvogel/GerberStencilGenerator/README.md

 ### Requirements
 GerberStencilGenerator is written in C++ and relies on the Qt Framework.
 This provides a reliable cross-platform compatibility and ensures, it runs likewise on Windows, Mac and Linux Systems.

+Furthermore GerberStencilGenerator makes use of the [gerbv](http://gerbv.geda-project.org/) Gerber Editor program to display a preview image of the changes it makes.
+Although the preview-generation is optional and thus gerbv not required as a necessary dependency, being able to see your changes on-the-fly makes things a lot easier.

 ### Usage instructions
 1. Create a RS-274X Gerber File just like you would in order to prepare a PCB-Ordering.